ronaldbosma/specflow-weather-forecast-sample/demo/script.md

 1. Add Value Comparer registration to `AssistHelperHooks.RegisterAssistHelpersBeforeTestRun()`
     ```csharp
     Service.Instance.ValueComparers.Register(new DateOnlyValueComparer());
     ```

 ## Context Injection

+1. Switch to `demo-4-share-dbcontext` branch.

-Changes to show:
+1. Changes to show:

-1. Retrieve weather forecasts for users preferred location
+    1. `WeatherForecastService`
+    1. `UserSettingsService`
+    1. `AuthenticatedUser`

-1. UserSteps
+1. Show `DataContext` class
+1. Show use of `DataContext` in hooks en steps classes
-1. DataContext to share DbContext
+1. Show use of `ScenarioContext.Current` to share `DataContext` and `Mock<IAuthenticatedUser>`
-1.
+1. Run scenarios.
+Should succeed.
-1. Issue with Location name in weather forecast table
-	1. New WeatherForecast model
-	1. Changed step argument transformation

-Use Context Injection

-1. Inject `DataContext` as parameter in
+1. Inject `DataContext` in hooks and steps classes.
-    1. DatabaseHooks
-    1. DefaultDataHooks
-    1. UserSteps
-    1. WeatherForecastSteps

 1. Run scenarios

-1. Inject `Mock<IAuthenticatedUser>` as parameter in
+1. Inject `Mock<IAuthenticatedUser>` in hooks and steps classes.
-    1. DefaultDataHooks
-    1. UserSteps
-    1. WeatherForecastSteps

 1. Run scenarios.
 Should fail because mock can't be created

 1. Create `Startup.cs`